MicrosoftDocs/win32/desktop-src/Msi/merging-a-multiple-language-module-into-the-same-package-multiple-times.md

 ---
-Description: 'When a module supports multiple languages, you can merge it into the same Windows Installer database multiple times, but make sure that each merge uses a different language.' ms.assetid: '816b1f52-1ca2-4332-9a9b-462ea372c3bb'
+Description: When a module supports multiple languages, you can merge it into the same Windows Installer database multiple times, but make sure that each merge uses a different language. ms.assetid: 816b1f52-1ca2-4332-9a9b-462ea372c3bb
-title: Merging a Multiple Language Module into the Same Package Multiple Times
+title: Merging a Multiple Language Module into the Same Package Multiple Times ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Merging a Multiple Language Module into the Same Package Multiple Times